Diderot-Language/examples/README.md

 	export SMLNJ_CMD=$DDRO_ROOT/smlnj/bin/sml
-Once you believe you have `sml` installed, it should either be in your path (test this with `which sml`), or, if you didn't do this when compiling `sml` from source with the steps immediately above:
+Once you believe you have `sml` installed, it should either be in your path (test this with `which sml`), or, if you didn't do this when compiling `sml` with the steps immediately above:

 	export SMLNJ_CMD=/path/to/your/sml
 This is required for subsequent Diderot compilation.